vFense/toppatch-ui-rewrite/README.md

 The `grunt` task will do several sub-tasks for you:

 - Compile the handlebars templates
-- Compile the less files into usable css files
+- Compile the LESS files into usable CSS files
 - Copy font and image files
 - Run a local server to host all the relavent files
 - Open a browser window to the server's index page (Only on start)